-Along with all of these internal communications and compliance management measures, Qwest works with Agencies on protection features and improvements to our products and services.
-The development of these features often results from the strategic security planning with hardware and software vendors, network suppliers, and subcontractors.
+Along with all of these internal communications and compliance management measures, Qwest works together with Agencies on protection features and improvements to our products and services in an ongoing process.
+The development of these features often results from the strategic security planning with hardware and software vendors, network suppliers, and partners.

 In summary, Qwest follows a systematic risk assessment and evaluation process to identify the threats and vulnerabilities that could impact Qwest, both internally and externally.
-The risk assessment and validation process covers existing infrastructure and products, which is further emphasized by Qwest's commitment to employing real-time monitoring and methodical technical assessment approaches as our basis for compliance assurance.
-Established, strong relationships with hardware and software vendors, network suppliers, and subcontractors are also vital for timely vulnerability notification and remediation efforts as part of Qwest's information security vulnerability management program.
-These remediation efforts include the collection and analysis of data about incidents affecting information systems and networks, in order to highlight root causes, business impacts, and appropriate follow-up actions.
-This program also tracks risk remediation activities across Qwest, and reveals risk dependencies between systems and risk pinch points.
+The risk assessment and validation process covers existing infrastructure and products, which is further emphasized by Qwest's commitment to employ real-time monitoring and methodical technical assessment approaches as our basis for compliance assurance.
+Established strong relationships with hardware and software vendors, network suppliers, and partners are also vital for timely vulnerability notification and remediation efforts as part of Qwest's information security vulnerability management program.
+These remediation efforts include the collection and collation of data about incidents affecting information systems and networks, in order to highlight root causes and business impacts, along with appropriate follow-up actions.
+This program also tracks risk remediation activities across Qwest and reveals risk dependencies between systems and risk pinch points.

-3.3.3.2.1 Integrity, Confidentiality, and Availability of Information (L.34.2.3.3(a), comp_req_id 10206, comp_req_id 10202, comp_req_id 10207, comp_req_id 10208, comp_req_id 10209)
+3.3.3.2.1 Integrity, Confidentiality, and Availability of Information (L.34.2.3.3(a), comp\req\id 904, comp\req\id 908, comp\req\id 903, comp\req\id 901, comp\req\id 902)

-Qwest understands the Government's requirement for the integrity, confidentiality, and availability of information, and we are highly skilled in meeting such challenges.
-Securing the Qwest infrastructure to protect our customers' information assets requires the collaboration of various Operations organizations, both within Qwest and within our key team member organizations .
-As provided in our description of the Qwest organization and management controls, this collaborative model ensures consistent, strong practices for risk assessment, policy making, threat remediation, and implementation of best security practices across a variety of technology spheres The Qwest Networx Security Manager will draw from these experiences to ensure the Networx program benefits from Qwest's history and the innovations we will bring in security management, as risk management continues to evolve.
+Qwest understands the Government's requirement for the integrity, confidentiality and availability of information and is well versed in meeting such challenges.
+Securing the Qwest infrastructure to protect our customers' information assets requires the collaboration of Qwest's and various Operations organizations, both within Qwest and in our key team member organizations as shown in Figure 3.3.1-1.
+As provided in our description of the Qwest organization and management controls, this collaborative model ensures consistent, strong practices for risk assessment, policy making, threat remediation, and implementation of best security practices across a variety of technology

+.
+The Qwest Networx

+Security Manager will draw from these experiences to ensure the Networx program benefits from Qwest's history and the innovations we will bring in security management, as risk management continues to evolve.

-Qwest will ensure data integrity for the Networx program by providing Agencies with a security solution that offers unsurpassed next-generation, state-of-the-art controls.
-This security solution will, in conjunction with policies, standards, guidelines, data classification, records management, and compliance oversight, ensure confidentiality of Agency data.
-This includes appropriate measures to handle data to the Sensitive But Unclassified (SBU) level, public trust, and where identified by the Government in DD254, to the Top Secret level.
-Additional details on how Qwest provides for data confidentiality through operational and technical controls are provided in Sections 3.3.3.3 and 3.3.3.4.
+Qwest will ensure data integrity for the Networx program by providing to the Government a total security solution that offers unsurpassed nextgeneration state-of-the-art security controls.
+This security solution will, in conjunction with policies, standards, guidelines, data classification, records management, and compliance oversight, ensure confidentiality of customer data.
+This includes appropriate measures to handle data to the Sensitive But Unclassified (SBU) level, Public Trust, and where identified by the Government by DD254, to the Top Secret level.
+Additional details on how

+Qwest provides for data confidentiality through operational and technical controls are provided in Sections 3.3.3.3 and 3.3.3.4.

-Qwest strongly supports the needs of Agencies to employ their own content-level controls such as encryption, and we will support transmissions of this content in a transparent and effective manner.
+Qwest strongly supports the needs of customers to employ their own content level controls such as encryption, and will support transmissions of this content in a transparent and effective manner.
 Qwest will provide protection from modification of information for the Networx program by providing a total security solution.

-Qwest understands the need to ensure strong access control measures are in place to manage identification, authentication, and authorization for those personnel involved in providing Networx services.
+Qwest understands the need to ensure strong access control measures are in place to manage identification, authentication and authorization for those personnel involved in the operation and management of Networx services.
 Qwest will identify and authenticate Qwest personnel and Government personnel who are authorized to place orders or to access network management information.